 Scholarships: The Queer Scholars Program

-Scholarships enable LGBTQA youth, by means of their studies and effective writing, to contribute to building a stable future for queer youth through business/community involvement and self-directed improvement.
+To enable LGBTQA youth, by means of their studies and effective writing, to contribute to building a stable future for queer youth through business/community involvement and self-directed improvement.

-How Are Queer Scholars Selected?
+How Were Queer Scholars Selected?